The Pink Panther in: Pink at First Sight

-The Pink Panther in: Pink at First Sight is a 1981 American animated Valentine's Day special starring The Pink Panther, that premiered on ABC on February 14, 1981 and the third and final Pink Panther special on ABC, following 1978's A Pink Christmas and 1980's Olym-Pinks.
-This would be Marvel's first (and lone) Pink Panther cartoon.
+The Pink Panther in: Pink at First Sight is a 1981 American animated Valentine's Day special, starring The Pink Panther, that premiered on ABC on February 14, 1981 and the third and final Pink Panther special on ABC, following 1978's A Pink Christmas and 1980's Olym-Pinks.
+This would be the very first (and lone) Pink Panther cartoon from Marvel Productions.

 Plot

 It is Valentine's Day and the Pink Panther is lonely and has no money (except for seven cents).
 After receiving another person's Valentine gift package by mistake, he goes to the messenger service for a job but messes his rehearsal up.
 He then goes to a store, buys a cassette player and pre-recorded cassettes with the seven cents he had left and goes back to the messenger service miming to Enrico Caruso's version of "Vesti la giubba", an aria from Ruggero Leoncavallo's opera Pagliacci, and gets hired as a messenger.

 Antics on the job entangle the breezy cat with a jealous husband (after stealing the heart of his housewife whilst miming a 50s-ish sounding ballad), a snobby classic violinist (after using a Stradivarius violin like an electric guitar; the Panther had the wrong recording on at the time), a priest (whom the Panther had delivered the wrong present to) and a crime boss named Big Joe and his gang (their present was a bomb).

 Finally, after warding off Big Joe and his gang with a cassette containing excerpts of a police radio show (and inadvertently putting them in the sight of the actual police), our hero is sitting alone and discouraged on a park bench when he finally meets the pantheress of his dreams, the ideal feline valentine.